-- 13.2.2.
-The District and the Association agree that this Article constitutes a "collectively bargained alternative class size enrollment for each school site" in grades TK through 3, inclusive, in accordance with Education Code 42238.02(d)(3)(B), effective July 1, 2014. - 13.2.3.
-Effective July 1, 2015, for the TK through Grade 3 grade span, within seven (7) weeks from the start of the school year, average class size enrollment at each school site shall be no more than twenty-four (24).
-Enrollment changes occurring after the seventh week that may impact a school site average will be reviewed monthly and remedied. - 13.2.4.
-Grades TK-6 classes shall not exceed thirty-five (35) pupils for more than thirty (30) calendar days. - 13.2.5.
+- 13.2.23.
+The District and the Association agree that this Article constitutes a "collectively bargained alternative class size enrollment for each school site" in grades TK through 3, inclusive, in accordance with Education Code 42238.02(d)(3)(B), effective July 1, 2014. - 13.2.34.
+Effective July 1, 2015, fFor the TK through Grade 3 grade span, within seven (7) weeks from the start of the school year, average class size enrollment at each school site shall be no more than twenty-four (24).
+Enrollment changes occurring after the seventh week that may impact a school site average will be reviewed monthly and remedied. - 13.2.45.
+Grades K-3 classes shall not exceed twenty-nine (29) pupils for more than thirty (30) calendar days.
+In Grades K-3, site administration shall make every effort possible, in collaboration with affected educators, to create class sizes no larger than twenty-seven (27).
+Grades TK-6 4-6 classes shall not exceed thirty-five (35) pupils for more than thirty (30) calendar days. - 13.2.56.
 The District and the Association acknowledge that as a condition of receiving the additional funding grant for TK-3 class size reduction under the Local Control Funding Formula (LCFF), the District is required to make defined progress toward maintaining an average class size enrollment of not more than twenty-four (24) pupils for each school site in TK/K and grades 1 through 3, inclusive, upon full implementation of LCFF (currently 2020).
-Through this agreement the District is committed, in Section 13.2.3, to an average class size enrollment at each school site of no more than twenty-four (24) by the end of the seventh week of each school year.
-In the event the annual audit process or any other review process puts the District's receipt of LCFF grade span adjustment funding at risk, the District and the Association intend to ensure the receipt of this funding through the application of Section 13.2.2. of that school year.
+Through this aAgreement the District is committed, in Section 13.2.1.2, to a cap of twenty-four (24) pupils for UTK classrooms, and in Section 13.2.34, to an average class size enrollment for K-3 classes at each school site of no more than twenty-four (24) by the end of the seventh week of each school year.
+In the event the annual audit process or any other review process puts the District's receipt of LCFF grade span adjustment funding at risk, the District and the Association intend to ensure the receipt of this funding through the application of Section 13.2.23. of that school year. - 13.2.6.
+In the 2021-2022 school year, the District shall allocate eighty six (86) full time equivalent multiple subject teachers, above and beyond the District's final Fall 2021-2022 multiple subject teacher allocation, for the purpose of reducing elementary class sizes.
+The additional staffing allocations shall be directed to the most impacted school sites, as determined by the District based on class size overages, anticipated student enrollment, and priority school staffing needs.